bacalhau-project/docs.bacalhau.org/docs/references/job-specification/meta.md

 # Meta Specification

 In both the `Job` and `Task` specifications within Bacalhau, the `Meta` block is a versatile element used to attach arbitrary metadata.
 This metadata isn't utilized for filtering or categorizing jobs; there's a separate [`Labels`](./label) block specifically designated for that purpose.
-Instead, the `Meta` block is instrumental for embedding additional information, enhancing clarity and context.
+Instead, the `Meta` block is instrumental for embedding additional information for operators or external systems, enhancing clarity and context.

 ## `Meta` Parameters in Job and Task Specs